Bandits kill 6 in Southern Kaduna

 By Ibrahim Hassan

-Again, bandits have attacked the Takanai community of Atyap Chiefdom in Zango Kataf Local Government Area of Kaduna State, killing six persons.
+Kaduna—Bandits have again attacked the Takanai community of Atyap chiefdom in Zango Kataf Local Government Area of Kaduna State, killing six.

-Spokesperson of the Kaduna State Police Command could not be reached for comments, but Acting Secretary to the District Head of the affected community, Samson Markus, confirmed the incident to journalists.
+Spokesperson of the Kaduna State Police Command could not be reached for comment at press time, but acting Secretary to the District Head of the affected community, Samson Markus, confirmed the incident to journalists.

-Mr Markus said the bandits attacked the community on Tuesday night and killed the people.

-About 5 days ago, a neighboring community in Kaura was attacked by the bandits where a mother was killed and her children kidnapped.
+About five days ago, a neighbouring community in Kaura was attacked by the bandits, where a mother was killed and her children kidnapped.

 Disclaimer